Joy Davidman: Early life

-During the Great Depression, several incidents, including witnessing the suicide of a hungry orphan jumping off a roof at Hunter College, are said to have caused her to question the fairness of capitalism and the American economic system.
+During the Great Depression, several incidents are said to have caused Davidman to question the fairness of capitalism and the American economic system.
 She joined the American Communist Party in 1938.

 For her collection of poems, Letter to a Comrade, she won the Yale Series of Younger Poets Competition in 1938.
 She was chosen by Stephen Vincent Benét, who commended Davidman for her "varied command of forms and a bold power."
 In 1939, she won the Russell Loines Award for Poetry for this same book of poems.
 Although much of her work during this period reflected her politics as a member of the American Communist Party, this volume of poetry was much more than implied by the title, and contained forty-five poems written in traditional and free verse that were related to serious topics of the time such as the Spanish Civil War, the inequalities of class structure and male-female relationship issues.
 Davidman's style in these revealed the influence of Walt Whitman's Leaves of Grass.

 She was employed by Metro-Goldwyn-Mayer in 1939 for a six-month stay in Hollywood writing movie scripts.
 She wrote at least four, but they were not used and she returned to New York City to work for The New Masses, where she wrote a controversial movie column, reviewing Hollywood movies in a manner described as "merciless in her criticisms."
 Her acclaimed first novel, Anya was published in 1940.
 Between 1941 and 1943, she was employed as a book reviewer and poetry editor for The New Masses with publications in many of the issues.